EOS-Nation/bosescrow/README.md

 - The sender of an escrow will temporarily be whitelisted to BOS executives.
 In the future anyone may be a sender
 - The sender may only have one unfilled escrow at any given time, however they may have many filled escrows
 - To fill an escrow the sender must transfer the `BOS` tokens to this contract.
 An unfilled escrow will be filled
 - The receiver is considered as always approving the escrow.
-An approval must come from either the sender or the auditor
+An approval must come from either the sender or the approver
 - The sender may only cancel an escrow that has not been filled
 - The sender may only refund an escrow that has passed it's expiry
 - Unapprove only removes an existing approval, if the action is made before the receiver uses the claim action
 - A sender may extend the expiry but not shorten it
-- The auditor may change extend or shorten the expiry
+- The approver may change extend or shorten the expiry
-- The auditor may close an escrow.
+- The approver may close an escrow.
 This is essentially the same as refunding it, however without waiting for the expiry to lapse
-- The auditor may Lock and Unlock an escrow.
-This prevents ALL actions except unlock and actions made by the auditor.
+- The approver may Lock and Unlock an escrow.
+This prevents ALL actions except unlock and actions made by the approver.

 <h1 class="contract">
     init